Glial Research Team: Young Group

 - Professor Heinrich Korner

-- Associate Professor Ben Emery (Oregon Health and Science University)
+- Assistant Professor Ben Emery (Oregon Health and Science University)

-- Associate Professor Jennifer Rodger, University of Western Australia
+- Professor Jennifer Rodger, University of Western Australia

 - Professor Renaud Jolivet (University of Geneva / CERN)

 - Professor Alain Chedotal (Institut de la vision)

 - Ms Solene Ferreira